Nick Jonas Joins ‘The Voice’ & Tells Blake Shelton He Will ‘Kick His A**’

 Both Kelly and John also welcomed the “Cool” singer to their television family with one goal in mind, to beat Blake at all costs and form an alliance to make sure that happens.

-People Magazine reported that Nick seemed thrilled to share the news with Ellen and the viewers of her daily talk and entertainment series.
+People Magazine reported that Nick seemed thrilled to share the news with Ellen and the viewers of her daily talk series.

 “I am so excited about this,” said Nick.
 “You’re basically the first people I’ve told, so thank you for being a part of this special moment for me.
 Just to be clear, Blake, I’m going to kick your a**.
 I think Kelly’s point about forming an alliance might make sense, and John, I love you, but we need a side conversation to figure some things out.”

 Nick has appeared on The Voice prior to being hired on the series.
 The Jonas Brothers performed on the show’s Season 16 finale.
 He then worked alongside his brothers on the series Songland, where they helped aspiring songwriters find their voices and create a hit tune.
-The Voice star John Legend also appeared in the series as well and the show was executive produced by former The Voice coach Adam Levine.
+The Voice star John Legend also appeared on the series as well, and the show was executive produced by former The Voice coach Adam Levine.

-A statement made by the President of NBC Entertainment’s Alternative and Reality Group, Meredith Ahr in a press release issued by the network, revealed NBC was thrilled to have Nick on board for the series’ upcoming season.
+A statement made by the president of NBC Entertainment’s Alternative and Reality Group, Meredith Ahr, revealed NBC was thrilled to have Nick on board for the series’ upcoming season.

-“We were so impressed by Nick;’s innate musicality, technical aptitude, and passion that he brought to Songland earlier this year and know he will be an incredible fit as a coach on The Voice.
+“We were so impressed by Nick’s innate musicality, technical aptitude, and passion that he brought to Songland earlier this year and know he will be an incredible fit as a coach on The Voice.
 We are excited to see Nick lend his mentorship, relatability, and breadth of knowledge to a new crop of artists.”

 View this post on Instagram